 Prudent liquidity risk management includes maintaining sufficient cash balances, and the availability of funding from an adequate amount of committed credit facilities.
 Due to the dynamic nature of the underlying businesses, management maintains flexibility in funding by maintaining available facilities under committed credit lines.
-As at 31 March 2020, the company had crop debenture loan from its coffee marketing and managing agent Coffee Management Services amounting to KShs 34,238,761 (31 March 2019: Nil).
+As at 31 March 2021, the company had not utilised its crop debenture loan from its coffee marketing and managing agent Coffee Management Services (31 March 2020: 34,238,761).